griptape-ai/griptape/README.md

 ### New Griptape Tools

 Griptape's extensibility allows anyone to develop and distribute tools independently.
-With rare exceptions for tools providing broadly applicable functionality, new Griptape tools should be managed as their own projects and not submitted to the core framework.
+With rare exceptions for Tools providing broadly applicable functionality, new Griptape Tools should be managed as their own projects and not submitted to the core framework.
 Pull requests for new tools (unless addressing an [existing issue](https://github.com/griptape-ai/griptape/issues)) will be closed.

-The [Griptape Tool Template](https://github.com/griptape-ai/tool-template) provides the recommended structure, step-by-step instructions, basic automation, and usage examples for new tools.
-In the Template, select **Use this template** then **Create a new repository** to begin a new tool project.
+The [Griptape Tool Template](https://github.com/griptape-ai/tool-template) provides the recommended structure, step-by-step instructions, basic automation, and usage examples for new Tools.
+In the Template, select **Use this template** then **Create a new repository** to begin a new Tool project.

 ### Submitting Pull Requests